Support workspace review

 What the AI can learn from.

-ChatBot.com AI Knowledge supports a useful range of sources, but this review should not make answer-quality promises until a hands-on test checks setup, source selection, and fallback behavior.
+ChatBot.com AI Knowledge supports a useful range of sources, but this review should not make answer-quality promises until a real setup trial checks setup, source selection, and fallback behavior.

 Websites